 Water is the most essential element to life and debates are endless on every of its dimension, from the way it is consumed, governed or managed to the very sensitive questions of water access and water usage related conflicts.

 Water is a powerful driver for human development.
 Without access to potable water, no economic development is viable.
 Access to health, education and autonomy of women all dramatically depend on safe water access.
-Under all our programmes , water represents a priority for fostering development in needy communities.
+Under all our programmes, water represents a priority for fostering development in needy communities.
 AROH Foundation takes up various need-based interventions to provide access to water to the communities and village having inadequate or no water supply.
 Solar Water pumps have been installed at nearly 150 locations in villages reeling under acute water shortage.
 Potable water supply has been provided to several villages.
-Access to water for drinking, hygiene and sanitation has been priority area for us.
+Access to water for drinking, hygiene and sanitation has been a priority area for us.

 India is a land of unlimited natural resources.
-However, over the last few decades, ignorance and indiscriminate use of resources has led to not only scarcity of resources, but has also adversely affected the lives of people.
+However, over the last few decades, ignorance and indiscriminate use of resources have led to not only scarcity of resources, but has also adversely affected the lives of people.